When a weed-friendly world collides with your job application

 And there are more are no-shows for scheduled interviews after they learn a drug test is mandatory, Bevins said.

-It takes more time and costs more money to find the same number of qualified candidates who can pass a drug screen, Bevins said.
+It takes more time and costs more money to find the same number of qualified candidates who can pass a drug screening, Bevins said.

 “It affects me tremendously.”